MICHELE NORRIS, Host:

 And I'm Robert Siegel.

-Now, a new approach to combating online junk mail, better known as SPAM -follow the money.
-You may recall the words of Microsoft Chairman Bill Gates: Two years from now, SPAM will be solved.
+NORRIS: Two years from now, spam will be solved.
 He said that in 2004.
 And today, the typical online mailbox is still packed with it.
-It's estimated that 90 percent of email traffic is SPAM, and there doesn't seem to be any technical solution out there that's up to the job of controlling it.
+It's estimated that 90 percent of email traffic is spam, and there doesn't seem to be any technical solution out there that's up to the job of controlling it.

-Prof. SAVAGE: We looked at about a billion unique SPAM messages over the course of three months and then followed all of the links contained therein and visited the websites that were advertising projects.
+P: We looked at about a billion unique spam messages over the course of three months and then followed all of the links contained therein and visited the websites that were advertising projects.

 SIEGEL: And actually bought stuff?